yuki678/stackoverflow/README.md

 So, my objective here is
  - How much the salary differs between countries for the same type of job?
  - Is there any different salary trend between countries in terms of role or technologies used?
- - Are these trends changed over the last few years?
+ - Can the salary be better predicted using countries?

 ### 2.2 Data Understanding
 Data is from the Stack Overflow Survey page mentioned in 1.
 Installation.